 We may make acquisitions of complementary businesses, products or technologies.
 If we identify any appropriate acquisition candidates, we may not be successful in negotiating acceptable terms of the acquisition, financing the acquisition, or integrating the acquired business, products or technologies into our existing business and operations.
 Further, completing an acquisition and integrating an acquired business will significantly divert management time and resources.
 The diversion of management attention and any difficulties encountered in the transition and integration process could harm our business.
 If we consummate any significant acquisitions using stock or other securities as consideration, our shareholders' equity could be significantly diluted.
-If we make any significant acquisitions using cash consideration, we may be required to use a substantial portion of our available cash.
-Acquisition financing may not be available on favorable terms, if at all.
+If we make any significant acquisitions financing may not be available on favorable terms, if at all.
 In addition, we may be required to amortize significant amounts of other intangible assets in connection with future acquisitions, which would harm our operating results and financial condition.